Eth3rna1/space-invaders/README.md

-# Space Invaders in ASCII (CURRENTLY UNDER CONSTRUCTION)
+# Space Invaders in ASCII with a twist

 ## About
-A basic recreation of the space invaders game via the terminal rendered with ASCII characters
+A basic recreation of the space invaders game in the terminal rendered with ASCII characters